thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 **(State the surface problem, terraform v ansible)**

-For many years I have pondered whether technology people inherently irrational when faced with making choices.
+Are technology people inherently irrational when faced with making choices?
-I've done this with increasing frequency, as the lifetime of software tools has rapidly decreased in the Cloud and DevOps era.
+I have pondered this for many years, with increasing frequency as the lifetime of software tools has rapidly decreased.
-We seem to be constantly in a state of bringing the Next Big Thing into the DevOps toolset.
+There are so many discussions about bringing the Next Big Thing into the DevOps toolset.
-Gone are the days when the choice was Bash or Bash, and mavericks excluded the generalists by using Perl.
+Gone are the days when everything could be done with Bash and Perl.

 But what is it that makes some of us so vehemently for and against particular software tools?
-More pressing, how can we become more effective at choosing software tools in a DevOps environment?
+More pressing, how can we become more effective at choosing software tools?
-I witness too many Ansible v Terraform v Puppet arguments these days, that I am compelled to offer a method to guide choice.
+I am witnessing too many Ansible v Terraform v Puppet arguments, that I am pushed into defining a method to guide the choice.
-In this post I will describe the tool selection method I use, with an illustration from the art world.
+In this post I will describe this method using automation tooling as the topic.
-Then I will walkthrough a more practical DevOps example, choosing automation tools.

-**(Identify the real problem, no discipline to choose tools on merit)**
+**(Identify the real problem, not discipline to choose tools on merit)**

 I asked some artist friends of mine to recommend a sketch pad for ink drawings.
 Immediately they fired a volley of questions at me about where, when and how I'd be sketching.